-To optimise your workforce planning and prepare employees and your business for what the future could bring, it's vital that you are concentrating on the right concepts.
+You must concentrate on the right concepts to optimise your workforce planning and prepare employees and your business for what the future could bring.

-Randstad has created a guide that highlights six key areas you need to focus on to assess your readiness for the future of work, spanning topics from employer branding to flexibility and diversity.
+Randstad has created a guide highlighting six key areas you need to focus on to assess your readiness for the future of work, spanning topics from employer branding to flexibility and diversity.get the guide